California Tiny Home Zoning

 Also, you’ll want to explore good HVAC systems and other options for dehumidifying your home especially during the humid summer months.

 For any non-foundation structure, free moving air under the home can negatively affect your indoor heating and cooling efficiency.
 We use spray foam insulation and cover the underside of your tiny home with a critter barrier.
 This can ensure there is no disruption to the insulation and to reduce the risk of any issues.

 Additionally, there are endless skirting and decking options that can not only add curb appeal for your home.
 All of this works together to keep the hot out and the cold in, making your California tiny home a relaxing place to call home.

-Investing in solar power for your California tiny home is also a great idea.
-Ask us about the solar-equipped homes we’ve built in the past.
+Furthermore, investing in solar power for California tiny homes is also another great option for an eco-friendly lifestyle.
 We recommend a ground mounted array for a semi-permanent tiny home setup.
-Additionally, housing the heavy batteries in a separate outbuilding will allow you to make the most of your tiny home’s precious square footage while living an off-grid, eco-friendly lifestyle if you choose.
+Additionally, housing the heavy batteries in a separate outbuilding will allow you to maximize your tiny home’s precious square footage while living an off-grid, and eco-friendly lifestyle if you choose.

 Lastly, another key design element for California tiny homes is an exterior deck or outdoor shower, especially if you’re located near the coast.
 Your builder should be able to assist with your overall site plan and may even be able to create a set of deck construction documents to be used for building your deck on-site.